juanedflores/Creative_Coding_Guides/PICO-8/00_getting_started.md

 In the world of Unix, a [Shell]{.underline} is a command-line interpreter that provides a user interface for access to an operating system's services.
 There are many different Unix shells.
 Popular shells for interactive use include [Bash]{.underline}, [Zsh]{.underline}, and [Fish]{.underline}.

-In Unix based systems like Linux or MacOS, you see this command prompt:
+In Unix based systems like Linux or MacOS, you may see this command prompt:

 \commandline{\textbf{\$}}